This page contains a list of frequently asked questions and their answers.

 All students registered to attend our English Language courses will be required to take an English Language Placement Test, which will assess the relative abilities of each student.
 Students are then placed into ability groups based on the results of their assessment, and the material that they study is tailored to the level of the class.

 Once you have booked your place on a course we will send you information on how to take our online Placement Test.
-This test should take approximately one hour and should be taken by the student at least one month prior to their arrival date.
+This test should take approximately one hour and be taken by the student at least one month prior to their arrival date.

 Please note that Oxford Royale Academy English courses do not cater for beginners in English.